Comstock Resources Inc. (CRK) Shares Plummet Below 1-Year High

-The stock of Comstock Resources Inc. (NYSE: CRK) has decreased by -3.30 when compared to last closing price of 9.70.Despite this, the company has seen a loss of -10.33% in its stock price over the last five trading days.
+Comstock Resources Inc. (NYSE: CRK)’s stock price has dropped by -1.60 in relation to previous closing price of 9.71.
+Nevertheless, the company has seen a loss of -1.49% in its stock price over the last five trading days.
 Barron’s reported on 09/23/22 that Comstock Resources Stock Is Soaring.
 Insiders Bought Up More Shares.

 Is It Worth Investing in Comstock Resources Inc. (NYSE: CRK) Right Now?